Last updated December 7, 2020

 Supply chain disruptions due to COVID-19 and increased consumer demand for food have drastically increased food prices across the globe – exacerbating the severity of food insecurity for 821 million hungry people in developing countries who already spend most of their income on food.

-- The world food prices increased for the third straight month in August, hitting their highest levels since February and almost hitting a six-year high, according to the U.N.
+- The world food prices increased for the sixth straight month in November, hitting their highest levels since February and almost hitting a six-year high, according to the U.N.
 Food and Agriculture Organization (FAO).

 - In the United States, grocery prices in April recorded the sharpest increase in 50 years, led by rising prices for meat and eggs.
 U.S. meat prices could increase as much as 20% as supplies could shrink by nearly 30%.
 Experts project more than 50 million Americans will be food insecure in 2020, including about 17 million children.

 - China’s food prices increased by 11% in August compared with the year before with pork prices jumping by 53%.

 - South Sudan saw prices of wheat and cassava skyrocket by 62% and 41% since February 2020 and the price of maize in Kenya rose by 60% since 2019.